 Christmas morning arrives and the weeks of anticipation are finally fulfilled amidst a flurry of ribbons, paper and excitement.
 There are squeals and smiles and sometimes tears.
 And all is well… for a while.

-But novelty wears off even on the shiniest of trinkets, and soon many are forgotten with so many others to play with if something turns out to be not as fun or engaging as advertised.
-Our kids wind up bored… in a house full of toys.
+But the novelty wears off even on the shiniest of trinkets, and soon many are forgotten.
+Our kids wind up bored…in a house full of toys.

 You might feel little emptier in the aftermath, and wonder, was it worth it?

 One measure of happy kids on Christmas morning is a fully loaded Christmas tree.
-But there's a lot of evidence that suggests that giving your child lots of toys has the opposite desired effect—kids actually are less happy.
+But there’s a lot of evidence that suggests that giving your child fewer toys at Christmas is actually a better marker of their happiness in the long run.

 Kids need lots of quality play to develop fully